-The Palestine Institute of Biodiversity Research and the Palestine Museum of Natural History (PMNH) will work to research, educate about, and conserve our natural world, culture and heritage and use knowledge to promote responsible human interactions with our environment.
+The Palestine Institute for Biodiversity and Sustainability (PIBS) and the Palestine Museum of Natural History (PMNH) will work to research, educate about, and conserve our natural world, culture and heritage and use knowledge to promote responsible human interactions with our environment.

-- Cataloging and building a physical and an electronic data base of all animal and plant species existing as well as to catalog and preserve objects/specimens related to natural history and biodiversity (including human diversity and history).
+Cataloging and building a physical and an electronic database of all animal and plant species existing

-- Develop respect a) for ourselves (self empowerment), b) for our fellow human beings (regardless of background), and c) for all living creatures and our shared earth.
+Develop respect for ourselves, for our fellow human beings regardless of background, and for all living creatures and our shared earth